armory3d/armorpaint_docs/README.md

 ![](img/title.jpg)

-ArmorPaint is an in-development software specialized in PBR texture painting of 3D models.
-Import geometry and start painting right away.
-A modern viewport provides instant visual feedback as you paint.
+ArmorPaint is an in-development software designed for physically-based texture painting.
+Drag & drop your 3D models and start painting.
+Receive instant visual feedback in the viewport as you paint.

 *The preview version has many rough edges and the experience may be frustrating.*